datawithibrahim/Customer-Purchase-Behaviour-Revenue-Optimization/README.md

 ## Satisfaction vs Spending Plateau

 Spending increases with satisfaction only up to a point.
-Beyond that threshold, further experience improvements do not generate proportional revenue gains.
+Beyond that threshold, additional improvements do not generate proportional revenue growth.

+### Business Risk

+- Over-investment in customer experience initiatives
+- Diminishing returns on CX budgets
+- Misalignment between CX goals and financial outcomes

+### Solutions

+Customer experience investment should be optimized, not maximized:

+- Identify the satisfaction level where spending plateaus
+- Reallocate CX spend from over-served to under-served segments
+- Prioritize CX improvements that directly influence purchase behavior
+- Measure CX initiatives using revenue impact, not satisfaction scores

 ### Implication